Mediaset plans to move legal base to the Netherlands, drop loyalty share scheme

 MILAN, April 26 (Reuters) - Mediaset MS.MI on Monday said it would ask shareholders to approve moving the Italian broadcaster's legal headquarters to the Netherlands in a fresh effort to pursue international expansion.

-Mediaset had been forced to shelve previous plans to set up a Dutch holding company that would make it easier for the group to seek European tie-ups due to opposition from its second-biggest investor Vivendi VIV.PA.
+Mediaset had been previously forced to shelve plans to set up a Dutch holding company that would make it easier for the group to seek European tie-ups due to opposition from its second-biggest investor Vivendi VIV.PA, which fought the project in courts across Europe.

-Mediaset said it would also ask shareholders to scrap a loyalty share scheme that currently strengthens the position of its largest investor, the Berlusconi family, in an effort to establish better relations with all of its shareholders.
+Mediaset, which is controlled by the family of former Italian Prime Minister Silvio Berlusconi, is at loggerheads with Vivendi since a failed pay-TV deal in 2016.

+After walking away from the accord, the French group has built a stake which the Italian group considers hostile.

 (Reporting by Elvira Pollina; editing by Valentina Za)